Accelerated Rehabilitative Disposition Program

 Following your preliminary hearing date, the District Attorney’s Office will review your application and decide whether or not to approve you for ARD.
 If your application is approved, the court will order your enrollment into the program at your next court appearance.

-Is ARD The Right Choice?
+Is ARD The Right Choice In Chester County, PA?

 ARD is the right choice for many people.
 The program offers multiple benefits.
 If you successfully complete all of the requirements, the co